Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 Ballard • Queen Anne • Magnolia • Fremont • Green Lake • Capitol Hill • Beacon Hill • West Seattle • Rainier Valley • Columbia City • University District • Bellevue • Redmond • Bothell • Kirkland

-If you’re noticing damp spots or musty smells, we can inspect your foundation and recommend the right fix for your property.
+If you notice damp spots or musty odors, we can inspect your foundation and recommend the proper fix for your property.

 Why Homeowners Choose RooterPal Plumbing